Dr. Sándor Szabó

 Dr. Szabó has studied with many distinguished musicians including conducting with Stanko Sepic, Ann Howard Jones and Joseph Flummerfelt; piano with Bordás Lajos, Nevena Popovic, Anthony di Bonaventura and Tong Il Han; organ with Max Miller, Eugene Roan and McNeil Robinson; and harpsichord with Mark Kroll.
 Dr. Szabó holds Master's degrees in organ performance and sacred music from Westminster Choir College, where he was awarded the full-tuition Currin scholarship.
 In addition, he has earned a DMA in piano performance at Boston University.
 He also holds the Fellowship Certificate (FAGO) from the American Guild of Organists and is a member of Phi Beta Delta, an honor society for international scholars, as well as Pi Kappa Lambda, a national music honor society.

 Currently, Dr. Szabó is Music Director, Organist and Choirmaster at Sacred Heart and Our Lady of Pompeii in Dobbs Ferry, NY and the Choir Director/Organist at B’Nai Abraham, Livingston, NJ.
-He has been Music Director of the Oratorio Society of New Jersey since 2005.
+He also has an active piano teaching studio in Dobbs Ferry.

 For further information on Dr. Szabo, please visit his website at https://www.sandorszabomusic.com.